biopython/biopython.github.io/wiki/Download.md

 `python setup.py test`
 `sudo python setup.py install`

+Substitute python with your specific version, for example python3, jython or pypy.

 If you have trouble, see the full installation instructions:

 -   [HTML Full Installation